-Esther Choo: Oregon Doctor Admits White Nationalists Refuse Her Care Because Of Her Race
+Esther Choo: Oregon Doctor Says Racism Exists In The Emergency Room

 “The conversation usually goes like this.
 Me: ‘I understand your viewpoint.
 I trained at elite institutions & have been practicing for 15 years.
 You are welcome to refuse care under my hands, but I feel confident that I am the most qualified to care for you.
 Especially since the alternative is an intern.’
 And they invariably pick the intern, as long as they are white.
 Or they leave.”

-Esther Choo added that her experience with Oregon’s white nationalists had once made her feel angry and ashamed, but she has since learned to “show compassion and move on.”
-CNN noted that Choo has been practicing medicine for over a decade.
+Esther Choo added that her experience with Oregon’s white nationalists had once made her feel angry and ashamed, but she has since learned to “show compassion and move on,” having gotten used to being turned down by these individuals.

+According to Oregon Live, Choo has also had to deal with less obvious signs of prejudice from patients, including a few who mistook her for a nurse, and asked her where the “real doctor” was.
+Other patients expressed surprise upon learning she speaks fluent English, despite the fact that she grew up in Cleveland.

 "I figure the best thing I can do is make sure their hate finds no purchase here" Dr. Esther Choo @choo_ek @OHSUNews https://t.co/rbqUG8MKqa